dcsil/k.ai/product_research/use_cases.md

 ## JTBD 3 - (CUJs 5, 6):

-Note: This JTBD is mostly about the infrastructural services to our platform.
-Things like support for users will likely be added in the backend regardless of if we mention it here or not, so we might as well put it here.

 As an emerging artist, I want the platform I use to have a clean and intuitive interface, plus simple and affordable payment options, so that I can save time and money to focus on the music itself.

 ### Functional Requirements